Fuel cell: Fueling stations

 According to FuelCellsWorks, an industry group, at the end of 2019, 330 hydrogen refueling stations were open to the public worldwide.
 As of June 2020, there were 178 publicly available hydrogen stations in operation in Asia.
 114 of these were in Japan.
 There were at least 177 stations in Europe, and about half of these were in Germany.
 There were 44 publicly accessible stations in the US, 42 of which were located in California.

 A hydrogen fueling station costs between $1 million and $4 million to build.

-Social Implications
+Social implications

 As of 2023, technological barriers to fuel cell adoption remain.
 Fuel cells are primarily for material handling in warehouses, distribution centers, and manufacturing facilities.
-They are projected to be useful and sustainable in a wider range applications.
-But current applications do not often reach lower-income communities, though some attempts at inclusivity are being made, for example in accessibility.
+They are projected to be useful as an alternative to fossil fuels in a range applications.
+But applications have not often reached lower-income communities, though some attempts at inclusivity have been made, for example in accessibility.

 Markets and economics

 In 2012, fuel cell industry revenues exceeded $1 billion market value worldwide, with Asian pacific countries shipping more than 3/4 of the fuel cell systems worldwide.
 There were 140,000 fuel cell stacks shipped globally in 2010, up from 11,000 shipments in 2007, and from 2011 to 2012 worldwide fuel cell shipments had an annual growth rate of 85%.
 Tanaka Kikinzoku expanded its manufacturing facilities in 2011.
 Approximately 50% of fuel cell shipments in 2010 were stationary fuel cells, up from about a third in 2009, and the four dominant producers in the Fuel Cell Industry were the United States, Germany, Japan and South Korea.
 The Department of Energy Solid State Energy Conversion Alliance found that, as of January 2011, stationary fuel cells generated power at approximately $724 to $775 per kilowatt installed.
 In 2011, Bloom Energy, a major fuel cell supplier, said that its fuel cells generated power at 9–11 cents per kilowatt-hour, including the price of fuel, maintenance, and hardware.

 In 2016, Samsung "decided to drop fuel cell-related business projects, as the outlook of the market isn't good".